Intrinsically-Sublime/FastLED-XY-Map-Generator/README.md

 Generates map array for wLED.

 Changes from my previous version:
-1) Add wLED array output.
+1) Add wLED ledmap.json output.
    * 2D matrix settings in wLED must be Horizontal starting in the TOP LEFT (NO serpentine) regardless of your actual layout.
+2) Add wLED 2d-gaps.json output.

 Changes from original:
 1) Uses define instead of const int for Matrix size assignment and change variable name.